 (AEGD) program for newly graduated dental students.
 This was like the one I attended my first year following Dental School graduation.
 In 1993 I returned here to San Antonio to become a part of the Air Force Periodontics Residency Program

 at Wilford Hall and also to direct the Air Force equivalent to a dental hygiene school.

-In 1995 I was given the opportunity to retire at fifteen years active duty at the rank of Lieutenant Colonel to make room for younger captains to join the ranks.
+In 1995 I was given the opportunity to retire after fifteen years of active duty at the rank of Lieutenant Colonel to make room for younger captains to join the ranks.
 It was a family decision to remain here in San Antonio so my two daughters could graduate from high school without having to move one more time for dad’s career.
-As it turned out they both married their high school sweethearts and I now have two adult sons, two happy daughters and seven grandchildren out of the deal.
+As it turned out they both married their high school sweethearts and I now have two adult sons, two happy daughters, and seven grandchildren out of the deal.
 I stayed one more year on active duty and retired in 1996.
 This gave me time to begin to figure out how to enter the world of private practice.
-My practice begin in early 1997 and at the same time I worked part time as an associate clinical professor at the dental school.
+My practice began in early 1997 and at the same time, I worked part-time as an associate clinical professor at the dental school.